 Add the garlic, celery and carrots, stir well and cook for further 5-7 minutes.
 Add the sweet potatoes and chickpeas, stir well.

 Add the curry powder, fresh ginger, black pepper, paprika, cumin, rosemary, thyme, fennel seeds and stir well.
 Smell the loveliness of the spices!

 Add the white wine, let it bubble up and cook off for a minute or two.

-Add the vegetable stock, coconut milk, tomato paste, maple syrup and Harissa paste and raisins.
+Add the vegetable stock, lite coconut milk, tomato paste, maple syrup and Harissa paste and raisins.
 Bring to the boil, turn down to a simmer, partially cover and allow to simmer away for about 30 minutes or until the veggies are tender.
 Add the peas, stir well and they will be cooked!

 Serve with your favorite rice (mine is brown, my husband’s is white!) and sprinkle with fresh herbs, I used parsley, mint and Thai basil.